MiczFlor/RPi-Jukebox-RFID/documentation/developers/docstring/docstring-api.md

 Delete a plugin object from the registered plugs callables

+> [!NOTE]
-Note: This does not 'unload' the python module.
+> This does not 'unload' the python module.
 It merely makes it un-callable via plugs!

 <a id="jukebox.plugs.dump_plugins"></a>